+Admission through aptitude for sport or visual arts only applies to the intake starting secondary education in Year 7 at the beginning of the school year.
+It is not available in other year groups or for in-year admissions.
-10 The assessment takes place in July of the summer term before applications are made

-(that is, when the child is towards the end of Year 5).
-The date of the assessment is available from Priory Ruskin Academy.

-11 Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy, at least one week before the assessment.

-12 Taking the assessment is not an application in itself.
-The academy will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made.

-13 The academy will only consider those applicants who achieve a minimum standard in the assessment for the places available on the basis of aptitude for sport or visual arts.
+- The assessment takes place in July of the summer term before applications are made (that is, when the child is towards the end of Year 5).
+The date of the assessment is available from Priory Ruskin Academy. - Parents who wish their child to take the assessment should request, complete and return the assessment application form, which is available from the academy, at least one week before the assessment. - Taking the assessment is not an application in itself.
+The academy will only consider applications for admission through aptitude assessments when the Common Application Form has been received by the local authority and the academy has been notified, confirming that an application has been made. - The academy will only consider those applicants who achieve a minimum standard in the assessment for the places available on the basis of aptitude for sport or visual arts.
 Parents will automatically be notified of the outcome of the assessment and whether or not their child has met the minimum standard for consideration for an aptitude place.

-Other admissions to Year 7
+Admissions to Year 7 using zones

-14 The academy will offer the other places to applicants living within five concentric zones centred on the academy.
-Each applicant will be allocated to a zone using the straightline distance from their home to the academy.
+- The academy follows the requirement of the School Admissions Code to give highest priority when oversubscribed to looked after and previously looked after children, no matter where they live.
+The academy also places great emphasis on developing and maintaining contact with families and so gives next highest priority to applicants with siblings attending the academy and to children of staff, no matter where they live. - The remaining places for applicants without siblings at the academy will be allocated using four concentric zones centred on the academy.
+Each applicant will be allocated to a zone using the straight-line distance from their home to the academy.
 The zones take into account the number of applications to the academy living in each zone for admission in the school year during which these arrangements are determined, and recognise that few students travel long distances to the academy.
-The following proportions will be used for each zone:

-- zone 1: living less than 1 mile from the academy 36% - zone 2: living 1 mile or more but less than 1.5 miles 34% - zone 3: living 1.5 miles or more but less than 2 miles 13% - zone 4: living 2 miles or more but less than 8 miles 11% - zone 5: living 8 miles or more from the academy 6%
+The following proportions will be used for each zone: - zone 1: living less than 1 mile from the academy 36% - zone 2: living 1 mile or more but less than 1.6 miles 36% - zone 3: living 1.6 miles or more but less than 7 miles 22% - zone 4: living 7 miles or more from the academy 6% changing patterns of parental preference.
+They are calculated using the numbers of applications from each zone.
+The Trust uses the latest available information on applications, which relates to admissions in the September two years prior to these current arrangements.

+The percentages enable the Trust to decide how many places for applicants without siblings will be available in each zone.
+The greatest number will go to zones 1 and 2, as the percentages show.
+These percentages may change from year to year to reflect

+The terms used in the following paragraph are explained in detail in a set of definitions at the end of these arrangements.

-15 After the admission of pupils with EHC plans, the academy will consider applications for the remaining places against the criteria set out below.
+After the admission of pupils with EHC plans that name the academy, we will consider applications for the remaining places against the criteria set out below.